Marcus6116/base-split-vault-lock-list-clean/README.md

 ## Notes

 This README is intentionally conservative because the available project information provides only the project name and repository URL.

+As the project develops, this file should be updated with exact setup instructions, supported commands, dependencies, examples, and project-specific details.

+Keeping this README current will make the repository easier to use, review, and maintain.

+## License

+No license information was provided in the original README.

+If a license file exists in the repository, refer to that file for the applicable licensing terms.